Akshaypatil9714/Algorithm-Efficiency-Analyzer-Tool/README.md

 Create a directory and navigate to that new directory.

-Then submit the command py -3 -m venv .venv (Windows) and python3 -m venv env (on Mac) Activate the environment - .venv\Scripts\activate (on windows) and source env/bin/activate (on Mac)
+Then submit the command py -3 -m venv .env (Windows) and python3 -m venv env (on Mac) Activate the environment - .venv\Scripts\activate (on windows) and source env/bin/activate (on Mac)